 Fieldwork at Rendlesham in Suffolk starting in 2007 had identified a major central-place complex of the early to middle Anglo-Saxon periods, with exceptionally rich assemblages of finds.
 This had particular significance in the light of Bede’s eighth-century reference to a ‘royal settlement’ at Rendlesham, and the princely burial site at nearby Sutton Hoo.

-Unique in early England for its wealth and complexity, and best paralleled by central places in contemporary Scandinavia, Rendlesham has major implications for our understanding of the character and origins of the early Anglo-Saxon kingdoms, and for processes of state-formation around the North Sea.
+Unique in early England in its size, wealth and complexity, and best paralleled by central places in contemporary Scandinavia, Rendlesham has had major implications in advancing our understanding of the character and origins of the early Anglo-Saxon kingdoms, and of the processes of state-formation around the North Sea.

-Lordship and Landscape in East Anglia AD 400−800 is funded by the Leverhulme Trust.
+Lordship and Landscape in East Anglia AD 400−800 was funded by the Leverhulme Trust.